karmak-unity/karmak-unity.github.io/_posts/FRW DataAccess/2020-01-02-Lease Rental - Orig.md

 title: "Lease - Rental Permit and License"
 category: "Lease / Rental"
 icon: "icon-user-plus1"
-type: "data_access" comments: falsedescription: permit and license information for each of the lease rental permits or licenses in the DMS
+type: "data_access" comments: falsedescription: Permit and license information for each of the lease rental permits or licenses in the DMS
 ---

 ---